BoursinBurger/TeslaTwools/README.md

 #### Speedrunning Tools for Teslagrad 2

-### Features:
+## Features:
+#### File Watcher
 * Automatically reads the save file.
 * Detects save slot creation and deletion.
 * Parses and diffs save contents with the previous checkpoint, displaying new events as they occur.
 * Keeps a historical timestamped log of events.
-* Displays realtime playtime, calculated from save slot creation.
+* Displays realtime playtime, calculated from save slot creation timestamp.
+#### Splits Editor & Tracker
 * Create, Edit, Save, and Load sets of Splits, which will be tracked as you play.
 * Ability to save logs of File Watcher and Completed Splits to the Teslagrad 2 Save directory.
+#### Save Editor
+* Save Slot selector gives an overview of progress for all save slots at a glance.
+* Modify a save slot's collected Equipment, defeated Bosses, explored Map Sections, collected Scrolls, triggered Triggers, and the Scene of Lumina's current location.
+* Save updates to the save file, and be able to tell if there are unsaved changes.

 ### How to use the File Watcher:
 Run it and play Teslagrad 2.
 The window will update automatically as game events are recorded to the save file.

 ### How to use the Splits Editor:
 Splits are checked when new items are added to the save file, or existing items are updated.
+Splits are NOT checked when an item is removed.
+(It doesn't happen very often anyway.)
+Split times prioritize realtime playtime first, then in-game playtime if realtime is not available.
 The splits checker is case-insensitive.
-There are three types of data in the file.
+There are three types of data in the save file.
 Here's how to create splits for them:

 ####  Key-Value Items
 These are the simplest.
 When adding a new split, set the Split Event to the key and the Split Value to the value.
 Examples: